 Assign value to the property of the specified extension.

-$ sxadm get model aslr EXTENSION PROPERTY VALUE aslr model tagged-files # sxadm set log=enable nxheap # sxadm get log nxheap EXTENSION PROPERTY VALUE nxheap log enableExample 3 Running a Debugging Session
+$ sxadm get model aslr EXTENSION PROPERTY VALUE aslr model default # sxadm set log=enable nxheap # sxadm get log nxheap EXTENSION PROPERTY VALUE nxheap log enableExample 3 Running a Debugging Session

 The following command sequence illustrates a debugging session being conducted with ASLR disabled.